Ecuador & Galapagos

 ↠ The Humboldt Season begins in June and ends in December.

 ↠ During the Humboldt Season, seas can be rougher.
 We recommend you bring seasickness patches or pills to use before you board the boats, especially if you are prone to seasickness.
 It is better to sit in the back, although you may get wet.
+Staring at the horizon is a simple strategy that may alleviate the severity of seasickness.

 Snorkeling and Boat Tours

 ↠ Pack a waterproof bag or ziploc bag to bring on the boats for small items you want to keep dry.
+(Check out SCRUBBA dry bag or backpack for secure waterproof protection)

 Cash and Banks